Archford Gutu: Dynamos Harare

 On September 25, 2010, Gutu returned to Zimbabwe and signed with Dynamos Harare.
 He made his first appearance for Dynamos on November 4, 2010, coming on as a substitute in a 1–0 win against Monomotapa United.
-Gutu scored his first Dynamos goal in 2010 derby match against rivals Caps United in a BancABC Super8 Cup Final win and he was the man of the match.
-On February 28, 2011, he scored two goals in Dynamos' 3–2 victory over CAPS United in the Bob Super Cup Final.
-Dynamos went on to win double: the 2011 League title and the inaugural Mbada Diamonds Cup.
+Gutu scored his first goal for Dynamos FC on the 12th of December 2010, derby match against rivals Caps United in a BancABC Super8 Cup Final win and he was named man of the match.
+On February 28, 2011, he scored two goals in Dynamos' 3–2 victory over CAPS United in the Bob 87 Super Cup Final.
+On the 9th of June 2011 Dynamos comfortably defeated Black Mambas 4-1, Archford Gutu scored two early goals identical free kicks for Dynamos in the 6th and 25th minutes.
+Dynamos went on to win double: The 2011 League title and The Inaugural Mbada Diamonds Cup.
 During his stay at Dynamos, Gutu was one of the club's top players before signing for Kalmar FF in Sweden.